College & Career Development

 College Entrance Requirements:

-English | 4.0 Credits |
+| English | 4.0 Credits |

-Math | 3 - 4 Credits (Algebra, Geom., Alg2) |
+| Math | 3 - 4 Credits (Algebra, Geom., Alg2) |

-Science | 3 - 4 Credits (with Lab) |
+| Science | 3 - 4 Credits (lab science) |

-Social Studies | 3 - 4 Credits |
+| Social Studies | 3 - 4 Credits |

-Academic Electives | 4 Credits |
+| Academic Electives | 4 Credits |

-Total | 17 Academic Credits (UW System Minimum) |
+| Total | 17 Academic Credits (UW System Minimum) |

 Note: Many colleges require 2 consecutive years of the same World Language

-*Always check specific school's entrance requirements*
+*Always check the entrance requirements of specific schools!

 The College Essay